 In looking at expert and user reviews of digital bathroom scales, we found lots of models that rate well and won't break the bank.
 One top reviewer looks at six digital bathroom ranging in price from $30 to $60 and found that all were admirable performers when it comes to accuracy and consistency.

-The EatSmart Precision Digital Bathroom Scale (Est. $25) isn't tested by that reviewer, but we are going to go ahead and name it the Best Reviewed basic digital scale anyway because it's more popular than any other with users posting at Amazon.com, where it garners a 4.5-star rating after more than 20,000 user reviews.
-There are fewer reviews at BestBuy.com -- just under 100 -- but even higher satisfaction with a 4.8 star rating and recommendations from 99 percent of owners.
+The EatSmart Precision Digital Bathroom Scale (Est. $20) isn't tested by that reviewer, but we are going to go ahead and name it the Best Reviewed basic digital scale anyway.
+It's extremely popular with users posting at Amazon.com, where it garners a 4.4-star rating after more than 25,500 user reviews.
+There are fewer reviews at BestBuy.com -- but still nearly 120 -- and even higher satisfaction with a 4.8 star rating and recommendations from essentially 100 percent of owners (all but one).
 Among experts, it earns a 4-star rating at Good Housekeeping.com and is the pick of Rick Jamison and Kathy Schmidt Jamison, the bloggers at RickandKathy.com, who extensively document their search for a perfect bathroom scale.

-The reasons for the high satisfaction are manifold.
+There are lots of reasons behind these high levels of satisfaction.
 The scale's clear glass platform is considered attractive and modern.
 Accuracy is largely judged to be very good.
-At around $25 at retail, the price is toward the low side among well-regarded digital bathroom scales.
+At around $25 at retail, and sometimes less, the price is toward the low side among well-regarded digital bathroom scales.
 Finally, the company has a stellar reputation for customer service -- responding to user reviews at Amazon.com and working with owners that encounter issues until they are satisfied -- often sending replacement units unasked.

 What you won't find in the EatSmart Precision Digital Bathroom Scale is a lot of bells and whistles, and that suits many just fine.
 "We didn't want anything fancy," the Jamisons say.
 "We didn't want weight scales that measure body fat (don't trust the results), and we don't care if our bathroom scale can WiFi to our computer, toaster, or some guy driving down the road in front of our house."

-Ease of use is simple, and has been made simpler still in a 2015 update that eliminated the need to tap the scale first to turn it on -- now, all you need to do is step on the scale to get a weight reading, shown in .2 pound increments on a 2.5-inch LCD backlit display.
-The scale does require 4 AAA batteries, and those are included, as is a tape measure that make it easy to measure your waist, chest, thighs, etc. so you can manually track the inches lost as you take off weight.
-The digital bathroom scale is rated for users up to 400 pounds.
+Ease of use is simple, and was made simpler still in a 2015 update that eliminated the need to tap the scale first to turn it on -- now, all you need to do is step on the scale to get a weight reading, shown in .2 pound increments on a 2.5-inch backlit LCD display.
+The scale does require 4 AAA batteries, and those are included, as is a tape measure that makes it easy to measure your waist, chest, thighs, etc. so you can manually track the inches lost as you take off weight.
+This digital bathroom scale is rated for users up to 400 pounds.

 There are plenty of other choices to consider in this category as well.
-The Taylor 7506 (Est. $25) costs about the same as the EatSmart Precision Digital Bathroom Scale and earns impressive feedback of its own.
-Though all of the six models it tests rate well, one large testing organization puts the Taylor 7506 at the top of the heap.
-User reviews are strong as well, though a step or two below that of the EatSmart scales at 4.1-stars at Amazon.com following nearly 1,500 reviews.
-Walmart users are smidge happier, however, and the Taylor scale earns a rating of 4.5-stars there following more than 575 reviews.
+The Taylor 7506 (Est. $30) costs a little bit more than the EatSmart Precision Digital Bathroom Scale and earns good feedback of its own.
+Though all of the six models it tests rate well, ConsumerReports.org puts the Taylor 7506 at the top of the heap.
+User reviews are good as well, though a step or two below that of the EatSmart scales at 4.2-stars at Amazon.com following more than 1,680 reviews.
+At Walmart.com, users are even a smidge happier and the Taylor scale earns a rating of 4.5-stars there following more than 645 reviews.